top of page

 All Posts

-Your Engagement Made a Difference!
 The public referral period for the four Hillcamp applications closed on February 10.
-Hundreds of thoughtful, detailed comments were submitted by the general public as well as outside agencies and technical experts.
-Those comments were formally compiled and delivered to the developer by the City, along with: All external agency comments (including South Metro Fire Rescue, Colorado Geological Survey and Colorado Parks & Wildlife) Four separate
+The general public had the opprotunity to weigh in alongside outside agencies and technical experts.
+Those comments were formally compiled and delivered to the developer by the City, along with: All external agency comments (including South Metro Fire Rescue, Colorado Geological Survey and Colorado Parks & Wildlife) Four separate City technical review letters outlining outstanding deficiencie

 Save the Lone Tree Bluffs